 After a sunburn, a thin layer of skin may flake or peel off from the damaged area.
 The peeling usually starts a few days after a sunburn and may continue for about a week.
-While a sunburn itself is painful, the peeling of the skin is not.
-It is a sign, however, that significant skin damage has occurred and is in the process of healing.
+While a sunburn itself is painful, peeling typically is not as the shedding skin is dead.
+However, peeling after a sunburn is a sign that significant skin damage has occurred and is in the process of healing.

 Radiation Damage From the Sun